 One of the benefits of having treatment with someone who specializes in the treatment of people with anxiety and related disorders is their familiarity with evidence-based treatment protocols.

 This means that treatment is not teaching patients that 1 + 1 = 2, it’s about teaching addition.
 If you only know 1 + 1 = 2 then that is the only problem you can ever solve.
 But if you know addition, you learn the formula, and no matter what numbers are throw at you, you know how to handle it.
-This means that once patients understand how anxiety is treated, any fear or theme can be addressed, as the person already has the nessesary tools.
+This means that once patients understand how anxiety is treated, any fear or theme can be addressed, as the person already has the necessary tools.

 Cognitive Behavioral Therapy (CBT) – Over the past couple of decades, CBT has become a buzz term in the psychology world.
 This is due in part to the extensive evidence that shows its effectiveness in treating an array of psychological issues, as well as its estimated length of time before its effects kick in.
 CBT focuses on the relationship between thoughts, emotions, and behaviors.
 Research has shown that all three of these factors are directly related to one another.
 Intervening either at the cognitive and/or behavioral will in effect alter the other two components.
 Because emotions cannot be directly changed, to effect a change in emotions, a person needs to alter their thinking and behaviors.
 This is the primary way to treat anxiety and related disorders, as research has shown it to be most effective and long-lasting.
 More information about CBT is available from the Association for Behavioral and Cognitive Therapies.

-Exposure and Response Prevention (ERP) – A CBT technique that research has shown to be effective and is the gold-standard in the treatment of anxiety, OCD and related disorders.
+Exposure and Response Prevention (ERP) – A CBT technique that research has shown to be effective in the treatment of anxiety, OCD and related disorders.
 This technique involves exposure to a distressing trigger without engaging in any rituals.
 Through ERP, two changes occur: habituation and inhibitory learning.
 Habituation is the brain and body’s natural decrease in distress without engaging in rituals.
 The body learns that rituals aren’t needed for the distress to decrease, and as habituation continues, there is more long-term relief than the short-term relief achieved by rituals.
 The second change is inhibitory learning, or new safety learning.
 Because we can’t unlearn something, we want to provide additional information and experiences so that the initial response changes over time.
 Through inhibitory learning, a person understands that although a trigger may be distressing, it’s most likely not going to occur, and if it does, it likely will be less catastrophic than feared.
 More information about ERP is available from the International OCD Foundation.

 Mindfulness – There are many misconceptions about mindfulness, mainly that it’s about relaxation, requires significant training, and can only be done at certain times or in specific situations.
 The two core principles of mindfulness are about being present and non-judgemental.
 The goal in being present is to get out of your head and into your body and increase your awareness of what’s going on around you.
 If’ you’re focused on the thoughts in your head, you’re not listening to what the people standing right in front of you are saying, which can lead to missing out on there here and now, and the living part of your life.
 The aim of the non-judgemental component of mindfulness is recognizing something for what it is.
 That means a food might be salty or bitter, but that’s more accurate and clear than saying it’s “bad,” as that thought is formed again in your mind and not in the present.
 Mindfulness aides in distress tolerance as well as enjoyment of your current life.
 More information about mindfulness is available from Anxiety.org.